 |

 Self catering accommodation in Beckford sleeps 2.

-Features include: • Garden • Pet friendly • Hot Tub • Swimming Pool • Fishing near by • Cottage Sleeps 2
+Features include: • Garden • Hot Tub • Fishing near by • Cottage Sleeps 2

-The Yurt is a very special holiday home, set in a peaceful location by the owner's fishing lake near the village of Beckford, in the Gloucestershire countryside.
-This unique property is all open plan, with a double bed, roll-top bath with shower attachment, kitchen area, dining area with lake views and a sitting area with gas fire.
+Lakeview Yurt is a very special holiday home, set in a peaceful location by the owner's fishing lake near the village of Beckford, in the Gloucestershire countryside.
+This unique property is all open plan, with a king-size double bed with lake views, roll-top bath with shower attachment, kitchen area, dining area and a sitting area with gas fire.
 The WC is in a separate structure just outside the yurt.
-There is a hand-built veranda, ideal for relaxing, and guests also have use of the owners' field, hot tub and outdoor swimming pool should they wish.
-There is off road parking for one car, though please note in bad weather, driving along the track across the field to The Yurt may not be possible.
-Ideal for recharging the batteries in a unique and characterful setting, The Yurt is perfectly placed for enjoying Worcestershire and Gloucestershire, including Cheltenham, Broadway and Evesham.
+There is a veranda, ideal for relaxing, and guests also have use of a private hot tub, two person sauna, furniture and chinimnea with all fuel included.
+There is off road parking for one car, though please note in bad weather, driving along the track across the field to The Lakeview Yurt may not be possible.
+Ideal for recharging the batteries in a unique and characterful setting, The Lakeview Yurt is perfectly placed for enjoying Worcestershire and Gloucestershire, including Cheltenham, Broadway and Evesham.

+|